chrometoasters/ct-grunt-styleguide/README.md

 1. Create a project template (eg `styleguide-page.php`) to import the Styleguide page, at the path you specified in `styleguide.page`

         // styleguide.php
+        // NOTE: DOCUMENT_ROOT is the site root, not your theme root
         <!-- header code here -->
         <?php
             // START KSS STYLEGUIDE